 Talent has to enjoy what they’re doing and be compensated adequately for the difference that they are making to the team.
 In the same way, people are ambitious, and that ambition drives the team’s performance as well.
 They need to know what’s next, whether that’s within the company or outside the company.
 The company needs to foster happiness amongst their employees and make space for personal development.
 Your talent should know that by staying with the organisation they’ll have an opportunity to develop and reach the next level, otherwise they’ll look elsewhere.
 Happy people will stay in your company and make room for more junior hires, increasing positive attraction.

-To hear more about Kaitki’s work in the 5G space, tune into The Connectivity Matters Podcast here.
+To learn more about talent strategies in the connectivity industry, tune into Episode 10 of The Connectivity Matters Podcast.

 We sit down regularly with some of the biggest names in our industry, we dedicate our podcast to the stories of leaders in the technologies industries that bring us closer together.
 Follow the link here to see some of our latest episodes and don’t forget to subscribe.